juhasev/sample-ninja-help/help-registration-reports.md

 > **WARNING** If you allow any VPNs (Virtual Private Networks), hosted servers runnig VPN to access your community / projects your location accuracy is no longer reliable.
 A user accessing the Internet throught a VPN service can originate from from **Iran** or any other country including **North Korea** and pretend to originate which ever country to VPN user chooses.
 There is no way to detect this automatically.

 Additionally we scan for email addresses that you have already blacklisted.
 SampleNinja also maintains a blacklist list for email domains that are known to be bad actors.
-You may additional terminated for:
+In sort the registering folks may also be terminated if they:

 - Provide an email address that is blacklisted
 - Provide an email address that contains a domain name that is blacklisted